FIV+ Cats Have a Future!

 In the past, authorities have argued against adopting an FIV+ cat into a FIV- household.
 However, evidence for this policy is weak.
 Unless a cat is a biter-fighter, the risk is minimal.

 Many vets worldwide have relied on old, outdated studies of poor scientific quality to inform their decisions about FIV+ cats.
 Do not accept a death sentence or dire prediction for a healthy FIV+ cat, because new research shows that the prospects for FIV+ cats is very bright!

 The Faces of FIV+

 Meet Ragus Regal, Twitchy Tail, and Cutie Pie.
-They are FIV+ and healthy.
-They are looking forward to long, happy lives with a caring owner who will keep them safe.
-SALDEA is fostering these cats to keep them safe and to help them find loving, forever homes where their needs are understood.
+These three are FIV+ and perfectly healthy.
+Sweet Garfield Mayor is in foster care for a skin disorder.
+When his skin heals, Garfield will be ready to adopt.
+These deserving kitties are looking forward to long, happy lives with caring owners who will keep them safe.
+SALDEA is fostering these cats to protect them and to help them find loving, forever homes where their needs are understood.